Winners and losers from the third Republican debate

 Gauging a Christie performance in this year’s primary is always difficult because of the strange fundamental dynamics.

-Yet, he also has a vanishingly small chance of becoming the nominee because he is the most vigorously anti-Trump candidate in a party whose activist base remains loyal to the former president.
+Yet, he also has a vanishingly small chance of becoming the nominee, because he is the most vigorously anti-Trump candidate of a party whose activist base remains loyal to the former president.

 Christie put in another solid debate performance Wednesday, where he talked about everything from a proposed ban on TikTok to the need to maintain a robust fleet of nuclear submarines as a deterrent to China.